MLee010/MinkyungLee/_pages/publications.md

 ---

 This page presents **selected instructional design work samples**.
-These examples highlight representative projects and do not reflect the full scope of my instructional design work.
+These examples are representative and do not reflect the full scope of my instructional design work.

 ---